timlinux/SphinxTutorial/README.rst

 This is how you write *italics*.

+This is how you do a hyperlink: http://google.com

 This is how you show a program listing or some preformatted text::

     shrub:SphinxTutorial timlinux$ ls -lah